 In the ORA maps the average roughness of the map varies between 1.42 and 1.46 m.
-The logarithmic average roughness value over these map changed from 1.02 m (20×20 m) to 1.39 m (1000×1000 m) resolution.
-The impact of resolution is discussed further in Sec 6.
+The logarithmic average roughness value over these maps changed from 1.02 m (20×20 m) to 1.39 m (1000×1000 m) resolution.
+The impact of resolution is discussed further in Sect.
+6.

-It is clear from Fig 2 that the roughness lengths from the ORA maps are larger than from the land-use based maps.
-Additionally, the ORA data, in part due to the higher roughness values, has significantly more roughness changes.
-For example, CORINE only has two forest roughness lengths, 0.4 and 0.5 m, while the ORA data represents forest roughness lengths in 6 different bins from 0.5 to 3.0 m.
+It is clear from Fig. 2 that the roughness lengths from the ORA maps are larger than from the land-use-based maps.
+Additionally, the ORA data, in part due to the higher roughness values, have significantly more roughness changes.
+For example, CORINE only has two forest roughness lengths, 0.4 and 0.5 m, while the ORA data represent forest roughness lengths in six different bins from 0.5 to 3.0 m.

-These features can be seen more clearly in the histogram of the roughness lengths (Fig. 3), in this figure the ORA data has the highest and lowest resolutions tested.
-The GLCC data set is dominated by a single land use class with $z_0 = 0.5$ m.
+These features can be seen more clearly in the histograms of the roughness lengths for each map (Fig. 3).
+For example, the roughness lengths of the grid cells in the ORA maps are higher on average and are spread over more bins than the satellite-based maps.
+The GLCC dataset is dominated by a single land use class with $z_0 = 0.5$ m.
 The MODIS data have slightly more detail and grid cells with $z_0 = 0.3$ m are most frequent.
-The CORINE data has the highest resolution of the land-use based products, and has most grid cells with $z_0 = 0.5$.
-Note that the CORINE and ORA20 maps include more variation of the roughness, which causes the geometric mean to be smaller than the arithmetic mean.
+The CORINE data have the highest resolution of the land-use-based products and have most grid cells with $z_0 = 0.5$ m.
+Note that the CORINE and ORA20 maps include more variation in the roughness, which causes the geometric mean to be smaller than the arithmetic mean.